 Franchise regulation.
-Offers and sales of franchises (so-called "pre-sale" franchise activities) are regulated in the United States by the Federal Trade Commission ("FTC") as well as certain states.
-The FTC (through its "Franchise Rule") requires franchisors to provide certain disclosures, in the form of a franchise disclosure document (an "FDD") to prospective Franchisees.
-One of the disclosure requirements is to include in the FDD audited financial statements of the franchisor (Goosehead Insurance Agency, LLC) or, if not the franchisor, an affiliate or parent of the franchisor who guarantees the franchisor's obligations to its Franchisees.
+Offers and sales of franchises (so-called "pre-sale" franchise activities) are regulated in the United States by the Federal Trade Commission ("FTC") and by certain state laws.
+The FTC (through its "Franchise Rule") requires franchisors to provide certain disclosures, in the form of a franchise disclosure document ("FDD") to prospective Franchisees.
+One of the required disclosures is to include in the FDD audited financial statements of the franchisor (Goosehead Insurance Agency, LLC) or, if not the franchisor, an affiliate or parent of the franchisor who guarantees the franchisor's obligations to its Franchisees.
 In order to include our consolidated financial statements in the FDD, we are required to guarantee Goosehead Insurance Agency, LLC's current and future obligations to its Franchisees.
 The Franchise Rule does not require a franchisor to register or file an FDD with the FTC before offering franchises.
-Approximately twenty states also have pre-sale franchise or "business opportunity" laws and regulations that require franchisors to register with the state in some manner before that franchisor may offer or sell a franchise in that state, and in some cases to also provide prospective Franchisees with certain additional disclosures as part of the FDD.
-Approximately twenty-four states also have "franchise relationship laws" that address postsale aspects of the franchiser-franchisee relationship, such as prohibiting enforcement of certain franchise agreement provisions, requiring a certain notice or cure period before termination of a franchise agreement, and also defining what constitutes "good cause" for terminating the franchise agreement or denying a transfer or renewal of the agreement.
+Certain states also have pre-sale franchise or "business opportunity" laws and regulations that require franchisors to register with the state in some manner before that franchisor may offer or sell a franchise in that state, and in some cases to also provide prospective Franchisees with certain additional disclosures as part of the FDD.
+Some states also have "franchise relationship laws" that address post-sale aspects of the franchisorfranchisee relationship, such as prohibiting enforcement of certain franchise agreement provisions, requiring a certain notice or cure period before terminating a franchise agreement, and defining what constitutes "good cause" for terminating the franchise agreement or denying a transfer or renewal of the agreement.
 Although we believe that our Franchise Agreements and our relationships with Franchisees generally have complied with franchise relationship laws, a failure to comply with those laws could result in civil liability or the company's inability to enforce a Franchise Agreement, among other things.
 In addition, while historically our franchising operations have not been materially adversely affected by such laws or regulations, we cannot predict the effect of any future federal or state franchise laws or regulations.